fauna/graphql-workshop/content/building/build-with-nextjs/_index.md

 weight: 20
 pre: "<b>1. </b>"
 disableMermaid: false
+chapter: true
 ---

 ### ➡️ Chapter 2.1 : Next.js path

-Follow this chapter if you would like to build your application with Next.js.
-For Svelte.js, follow chapter 2.2.
+Follow this section if you would like to build your application with Next.js.
+For Svelte.js, follow section 2.2.